None final

 Implementation

-external Type get runtimeType;size no setter inherited
+external Type get runtimeType;Methods

-collect() inherited
+exists() inherited

 Inherited from Option.